 - Mosiac Chinchilla

 I hope this article has helped you understand the genetics of chinchilla colors.
+The main take away is that it doesn’t matter what color of chinchilla you have – they are all awesome!
 If you have any comments or questions, please leave one below.